Great news – many work permits extended for 540 days!

 Yes.
 If you applied to renew your work permit on time and before May 4, 2022, the 540-day extension applies to you even if your 180-day extension has already expired.
 You can continue to use your current work permit card to work for up to 540 days after the expiration date on your work permit card or until your new work permit is issued, whichever comes first.

-I am planning to apply to renew my work permit in the future.
+I am planning to apply to renew my work permit on or after May 4, 2022.
 Does the 540-day extension still apply to me?

 Yes.
-If you apply to renew your work permit in the future, the 540-day extension will apply to you if USCIS receives your renewal application on time and before October 26, 2023.
+If you apply to renew your work permit, the 540-day extension will apply to you if USCIS receives your renewal application on time and before October 26, 2023.

 How can I show my boss that my work permit has been automatically extended for 540 days?